 The Postsecondary Education Readiness Test (PERT) is administered by the state of Florida to adequately assess your academic skills in mathematics, reading, and writing.
 How well you score on the exam will determine your placement into appropriate college courses.

-The links below will help you take our sample PERT practice test.
-These PERT practice questions will give you a better idea of what to study for your exam.
+Click the “Start Test” button above to begin our free PERT practice test!
+These practice questions will give you a better idea of what to study for your exam.

 The PERT is split into three sections: Mathematics, Reading, and Writing.
 Each section contains 30 questions, and you will have about 3 hours to complete the entire exam.